 Ashish Sharma is a civil and environmental engineer by professional training and his interest spans across Air pollution (aerosols, air borne nanoparticles and particulate matter); Cities and mega cities; Smart cities; Interfaces of air pollution; and Sustainable transportation.
-He holds a bachelor’s degree in civil engineering from India and two master degrees from South Korea and Australia.
-At University of Surrey (U.K), he has recently started his PhD in September 2017 with a major in civil and environmental engineering and he is currently engaged in an industry funded research project Mitigation of air pollution exposure to young children.
-Prior to joining University of Surrey, he has worked for 5 years as an environmental sustainability researcher with some of the prestigious research groups overseas at GIST (South Korea), The University of Toledo (USA), Macquarie University (Australia), and IIT Delhi (India).
+He holds a bachelor’s degree in civil engineering from India and two master degrees from Gwangju Institute of Science and Technology (GIST) Gwangju (South Korea) and Macquarie University in Sydney (Australia).
+At University of Surrey (U.K), he has recently started his PhD in September 2017 with a major in civil and environmental engineering and he is currently engaged in an industry funded research project Mitigation of air pollution exposure to young children (MAPE) funded by the UK Engineering Sciences Research Council (EPSRC) and an industrial partner BRIZI Ltd. Prior to joining University of Surrey, he has worked for 5 years as an environmental sustainability researcher with some of the prestigious research groups overseas at GIST (South Korea), The University of Toledo (USA), Macquarie University (Australia), and The Transportation Research and Injury Prevention Programme (TRIPP) at Indian Institute of Technology (IIT) Delhi (India).
 He loves travelling and exploring diverse cultures, languages and multicultural lifestyles.
-Apart from his engagements in engineering research projects, he is an enthusiast of TED-like conferences, events, Entrepreneurship, Management and Global Leadership programs.
-He is also a graduate of Global Leadership Programs at Macquarie University, Australia and the University of Toledo, U.S.A.
-He has also delivered a talk on “Sustainable Transportation” at one of the biggest Smart Cities Conference held at New Delhi in year 2017.
-While working as a researcher, he has given oral talks in international conferences and summits.
+Apart from his engagements in engineering research projects, he is an enthusiast of TED-like conferences, and events related to Entrepreneurship, Management and Global Leadership programs.
+He is also a graduate of Macquarie Global Leadership Certificate (Postgraduate MQ GLP) with Macquarie University (Australia) and 2015 COBI Advanced Leadership Academy at The University of Toledo.
+He presented his research at on quantification of in-pram babies exposure at The Cambridge Particle Meeting 2019 at The University of Cambridge (UK), The American University of Cairo (Egypt), The University of Sao Paulo (Brazil) and Air Pollution Conference (4th CMAS South America) at Belo Horizonte (Brazil).
+Prior to this, while working as a researcher, he has given oral talks in international conferences and summits such as AWMA (The Air & Waste Management Association) Spring Conference in Toledo (USA).
+He delivered an oral talk on “Sustainable Transportation” at one of the biggest Smart Cities Conference held at New Delhi in year 2017.
 Apart from his routine engagements as an air quality researcher, he is an enthusiastic blogger and writes on trending topics at the nexus of technology, engineering, innovation, creativity and inclusive social transportation.

 Particulate matter; aerosols and airborne nanoparticles; Indoor and Outdoor air pollution; Cities and megacities; Smart cities; Interfaces of air pollution; Low cost sening